GHaydukov/Gym-appointment-booking-automation-script/README.md

 A python script used to automate an online form of my local university gym in Germany.

-P.S The website form is in Germany, that's why some button names are in German.
+P.S The website form is in German, that's why the button names are also in German.

 1. The script starts with installing Chrome Driver.